egc112/OpenWRT-egc-add-on/stop-wan-leak/README.md

 ## WAN leak while using a VPN ##
 When using a VPN you do not want to leak traffic via the WAN.
+This can happen if your default route is via the WAN and you use PBR to route traffic via the VPN.

 This directory contains scripts to monitor and stop wan-leakage
 `monitor-ip.sh` is a simple script to continuously check your external IP address from a LAN client to check if there is leakage of traffic via the wan.